ucns3d-team/UCNS3D/tests/mrf/caradonna_test/Caradonna_Readme.md

 ### 2.3 UCNS3D Input File

-Create your main UCNS3D input file (e.g., `input.dat`) with the following settings.
+Create your main UCNS3D input file  with the following settings.
 Adjust the settings as needed for different simulation runs.
 For this coarse mesh we will deactivate the Turbulence as the mesh is coarse and with no Boundary layer.

 ```
 ====================================================================================================================================================================================================|